BurntSushi/rebar/TUTORIAL.md

 ```

 You can make the comparison a little bit more rigorous by limiting it to the
-set of benchmarks for which every regex engine as a result:
+set of benchmarks for which every regex engine has a result:

 ```
 $ rebar rank record/all/2023-04-11/*.csv -M compile -f '^curated/' --intersection